foreverphoenix/the-phoenix-flavour/content/tpf/finalisation/nemesis.md

 **Nemesis Unlimited Behavior Engine** is a tool used to add custom animations to Skyrim.
 It is an open-source replacement and upgrade for FNIS, and required for several animation-related mods in TPF.

 Nemesis will generate a number of files specifically for your setup.
 In order to simplify the file management, we will set up an output folder ahead of time.

+### New Separator

+- Create a **PATCHER OUTPUT** separator in Mod Organizer 2.
+- It should be at the bottom of your mod order, below the CRP.

 ### Nemesis Output Folder